input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 1. Start the wizard: `./partner-chains-cli generate-keys`
 2. Input the node base path.
 It is saved in `partner-chains-cli-resources-config.json`.

-Now the wizard will output `partner-chains-public-keys.json` containing three keys.
+Now the wizard will output `partner-chains-public-keys.json` containing three keys:

 ```javascript
 {
 	"sidechain_pub_key": "0x<key>",